João Moutinho: Monaco

-On 24 May 2013, it was announced that Moutinho had joined AS Monaco FC alongside teammate James Rodríguez for a combined fee believed to be around €70 million (€25 million for Moutinho).
-He made his official debut for his new club on 1 September, starting and setting up both goals in a 2–1 win at Olympique de Marseille which put them top of Ligue 1.
+On 24 May 2013, it was announced that Moutinho had joined Monaco alongside teammate James Rodríguez for a combined fee believed to be around €70 million (€25 million for Moutinho).
+He made his official debut for his new club on 1 September, starting and setting up both goals in a 2–1 win at Marseille which put them top of Ligue 1.

 Moutinho was first-choice in his debut campaign, as the principality team finished runners-up straight out of Ligue 2.
-His only goal was an equaliser in a 1–1 away draw to Stade de Reims, on 29 September.
+His only goal was an equaliser in a 1–1 away draw to Reims, on 29 September.

-On 16 September 2014, in Monaco's first Champions League match since 2005, Moutinho scored the only goal in a home defeat of Bayer 04 Leverkusen.
+On 16 September 2014, in Monaco's first Champions League match since 2005, Moutinho scored the only goal in a home defeat of Bayer Leverkusen.
 He finished the season with 52 overall appearances, in an eventual third-place finish for the Leonardo Jardim-led side.

 Moutinho contributed with two goals from 31 matches during 2016–17, helping the club to the eighth national championship of its history.